This post is sponsored by my partners at the Idaho® Potato Commission. Thanks for supporting them.

-Never ones to miss the chance for a party, we at Sunday Supper got to thinking and teamed up with our favorite Idaho® potato purveyors, the Idaho® Potato Commission, to offer the home couch spuds some actual spuds dishes, just in time to have a winning game day party.
+Never one to miss the chance for a party, I want to offer the home couch spuds an actual spud dish, just in time to have a winning game day party.

 You know what would be fun?
-Make a selection of our recipes today and put out an all-potato buffet for your family and friends!
-Potatoes are the perfect ingredient for your game-day recipes.
+Put out an all-potato buffet for your family and friends!
+Spuds for the spuds.

-And since I feel that no party is complete without dessert, I’m making Potato Football Candy, for the ultimate over-the-top treat.
+And since I feel that no party is complete without dessert, I made Potato Football Candy, for the ultimate over-the-top treat.

 Think about it.
 The hearty, delicious potato actually LOOKS like a little football, so we’re having some fun fooling the eye with this dessert.

 See what I mean?
-Don’t these Idaho® potato fingerlings kinda, sorta, look like footballs?
+Don’t these potato fingerlings kinda, sorta, look like footballs?

 The candies have potatoes in them, and they look like little footballs.
 What could be more fun than that?
 Well, they taste a little bit like fudge, once it has been exposed to the air a bit.
 Now that’s even more fun!